SoliDry/api-generator/README.md

 #### Autoloading

-By default controllers, entities or repositories are not loaded automatically.
+By default Controllers, entities or repositories are not loaded automatically.
 You can autoload your modules using `psr-4`.
 For example :

 ```json
 {